Kong/docs.konghq.com/app/enterprise/0.33-x/getting-started/adding-your-api.md

 ## Next Steps

-Now that you've added your API to Kong EE, let's learn how to enable plugins.
+Now that you've added your API to Kong Enterprise, let's learn how to enable plugins.

 Go to [Enabling Plugins &rsaquo;][enabling-plugins]